sveco/cfeed/README.md

 OPML support is limited to reading list of feeds from opml file and displaying them.
 They are not exported or added to .conf file, this has to be done manually.
 However read state is tracked for articles in those feeds, and they can also be selected using dynamic query.

 ## Acknowledgments
-Big thanks to awesome newsbeuter team for inspiration.
+Big thanks to awesome newsbeuter for inspiration.
 This app is built from scratch, and does not use any portion of newsbeuter code.
 This is open source project to provide windows users with purely textual Atom and RSS feed reader.

 + This app uses [JsonConfig](https://github.com/Dynalon/JsonConfig) to parse configuration files.